LilStar068/todo-app/README.md

 * localStorage

 ## `src/App.js`
-Here I verify if the localStorage has "to-do" items, if yes then update the reducer using them, if not it updates the reducer with an empty array.
-While this is happening a "Loading..." message is displayed.
+Here I verify if the localStorage has “to-do” items, if so I update the reducer using the items, if not I update the reducer with an empty array.
+While this is happening a “Loading...” message is displayed.

 ## `src/redux/reducer.js`
 Here is all the logic of the reducer and other things: